arsssen/grunt-sftp-deploy/README.md

 - **src** - the source location, the local folder that we are transferring to the server
 - **dest** - the destination location, the folder on the server we are deploying to
 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for `minimatch`.
 Please note that the definitions should be relative to the project root
+- **include** - an optional parameter allowing us to include only selected files from src directory by utilizing grunt's support for `minimatch`.
+Please note that the definitions should be relative to the "src" directory. "exclusions" cann still be used together with this option.
 - **serverSep** - an optional parameter allowing you to define the server separator in case it differs from your local environment.
 Useful if you deploy from Windows to Unix
 - **concurrency** - an optional parameter to define the number of concurrent file transfer, default to 4
 - **progress** - an optional parameter to display or not the progress bar